Applications for Cohort 6

 - The course represents particularly good value for money, not just for sponsoring organisations, but for capacity building and potential partnership working towards our common ends.

 Organisations that have put forward participants include a range of small, medium and large organisations.
-In cohort 3 we extended this to local and central government and this has continued through to cohort 4:
+In cohort 3 we extended this to local and central government, and this has continued through to cohort 5.
+They include:

 - Thames Reach